studheart/seogeo1/src/data/blog/linkedin-ai-citation-engine.md

 ## Where these answers are coming from

-This is where it gets interesting.

 A study analyzing more than 325,000 AI prompts found that LinkedIn appears in about 11 percent of AI-generated responses, making it the second most cited domain after Reddit.
 ChatGPT alone cites LinkedIn in roughly 14.3 percent of responses ([Semrush, 2026](https://www.semrush.com/blog/linkedin-ai-visibility-study/)).

 Another analysis tracking 1.4 million citations showed LinkedIn jumping from rank 11 to rank 5 in a single quarter and becoming the number one source for professional queries ([Profound, 2026](https://www.tryprofound.com/blog/linkedin-is-the-most-cited-domain-for-professional-queries-in-ai-search)).

 That's not a small shift.
-That's infrastructure changing.

-## The real shift most companies are missing
+## The real shift

 It's not company pages that are driving this.